Kathleenmont/fruit-game/README.md

 # Fruit Addition Game

-This Project is a JavaScript fruit addition game.
+This project is a JavaScript fruit addition game.
 This is a mobile friendly math game users can use to keep their math skills sharp

 GETTING STARTED
 Click the fruit to get points.
 If your Point Total matches the Target Number, you win the round!
 If your Point Total goes over the Target Number you lose the round.